thomascong121/SocialDistance/README.md

 detector = detect(save_path = output_path_video, video = False, need_view_tranformer = False, device = mx.cpu())
 out, TP, FP, TN, FN, extra = detector(img_path, image_groundTruth)
 ```
 Running the above code will generate a labelled video.
-Moreover, `image_groundTruth` is a file that contains the labels of social distance.
-We have manually labelled all three datasets.
-The sampled video frames and `image_groundTruth` of all three datasets will be available upon request.
+`image_groundTruth` is a `.top` file that contains the labels of social distance.
+We have manually labeled all three datasets and in each row of the file, the second element indicates the frame number, the third element shows the labels of social distance (0 = unsafe and 1 = safe) and the last four elements are the bounding box coordinates.
+The `.top` file of Oxford TownCenter, CUHK and Mall dataset are available under the data folder.

 # Support
 For any issue, please contact us at: